Make an investment in your writing career!

 Lisa Catherine Harper is the author of the award-winning memoir A Double Life: Discovering Motherhood (U Nebraska, 2011) and co-editor of The Cassoulet Saved Our Marriage: True Tales of Food, Family, and How We Learn to Eat (Roost/Shambhala 2013).
 Her essays and stories have appeared in a range of journals, newspapers, and anthologies.
 She holds an MA in fiction and a PhD in American Literature and has taught graduate-level fiction and creative nonfiction for over a decade in MFA program at the University of San Francisco.

-Karen Livecchia is a publishing consultant and writing coach.
-She has worked as managing editor of Cosimo Books/New York and as a developmental editor at Managing Editorial Services in New York, and is a past president of the New York City chapter of The Women's National Book Association.
-She holds an ALB in humanities, cum laude, from Harvard University and an MS in publishing from New York University's Publishing Program at the School of Continuing and Professional Education.
-Karen is currently at work creating a PDF-only publishing venture, Ardent Street Press, to showcase new works in the genre of creative nonfiction.
+Karen Livecchia is a publishing consultant and developmental editor.
+She has worked as Managing Editor of Cosimo Books/New York and as a Developmental Editor at Managing Editorial Services in New York, and is now at ESB (Eat.
+Sleep.
+Books.)
+CONSULTING/NYC.
+She holds an A.L.B., cum laude, from Harvard University and an M.S. in Publishing from New York University's at the School of Continuing and Professional Education.
+Karen has recently launched an all-digital publishing venture, Ardent Street Press.
+She is currently interested in developing works of creative nonfiction as well as memoir/autobiography, essay/opinion, and works of general nonfiction.

 Dinty W. Moore is the editor of Brevity and the author of numerous books, including The Mindful Writer: Noble Truths of the Writing Life, Crafting the Personal Essay: A Guide for Writing and Publishing Creative Nonfiction, and the memoir Between Panic & Desire, winner of the Grub Street Nonfiction Book Prize.
 He is also the director of the creative writing programs at Ohio University.